-- The WWW Virtual Library - Science Fairs Science fairs are held around the world.
-If you want to see what others are doing this site has links to local, regional, state, foreign and even VIRTUAL science fairs.
+The WWW Virtual Library - Science fairs are held around the world.
+If you want to see what others are doing, this site has links to local, regional, state, foreign and even VIRTUAL science fairs.

-- Science Fairs and Science Projects - This site contains everything that teachers and students need to know about science fairs including links to the best resources on the Internet.
-If you are looking for great science fair videos or any printed materials, check out the web site.
+Science Fairs and Science Projects - This site contains everything that teachers and students need to know about science fairs including links to the best resources on the Internet.
+If you are looking for great science fair videos or any printed materials, check out this web site.

-- MadSci Net - This site contains links and resources on everything you ever wanted to know about science fairs, age-specific ideas for projects, as well as how to put a science fair together.
+MadSci Net - This site contains links and resources on everything you ever wanted to know about science fairs from age-specific ideas for projects to learning how to put a science fair together.
 Some of the links include: School Science Fair Homepage, Science Fair Idea Exchange, The Society of Amateur Scientists, Practical Hints for Science Fair Projects and Yahoo's listing of science fairs.

 The Discovery Channel's Science Fair Studio - The "Student" sections are Handbook, Project Ideas, Links and Books.
 The "Teacher" section deals with issues related to organizing a science fair.
 The "Parent" section titled "Helping Your Young Scientist" emphasizes that the most important outcome of your child's science project is the joy and learning that comes from scientific discovery-not winning a competition!
 It provides helpful hints to parents about selecting a project and resources available.